HYER STANDARD FOR TASKERS

 As a Tasker, you are an Independent Contractor.
 Working for yourself comes with self-responsibility.
 Adherence to the Hyer Standard is essential to maintaining your account in good standing.
 In order to uphold the Hyer Standard for the community, we keep a record of all tasks and policy breaches.

 Tasker Breaches are categorized as Late Cancellation, Minor Breach, or Major Breach.
-A Late Cancellation breach occurs when a tasker cancels a scheduled task within 6 hours or less from the task start time.
-Minor and Major breaches can include arriving late, not completing a task, acting unprofessionally, no showing to a scheduled task, etc.
+A Late Cancellation breach occurs when a tasker cancels a scheduled task within 6 hours or less from the task start time (only if the tasker was selected for the task >6 hours from the task start time).
+Minor and Major breaches can include arriving late, not completing a task, acting unprofessionally, no-showing to a scheduled task, etc.

-New: Taskers who have completed <12 tasks (0-11 tasks) will have the New tasker classification.
+New: Taskers who have completed less than12 tasks (0-11 tasks) will have the New tasker classification.

 Reliable: Taskers who have completed 12 or more tasks and have a breach history of ≤5% Late Cancellations/Major Breaches and ≤10 Minor Breaches for scheduled tasks will have the Reliable tasker classification.

 Watchlist: Taskers who have completed 12 or more tasks and have a breach history of between 5% and 17% of Late Cancellations/Major Breaches and between 10 and 20 Minor Breaches for scheduled tasks will have the Watchlist tasker classification.

 Restricted: Taskers who have completed 12 or more tasks and have a breach history of more than 17% of Late Cancellations/Major Breaches and more than 20 Minor breaches for scheduled tasks will have a Restricted tasker classification.